The slug club

 « You’re a healer.
 This is not what you do. » he reminded his friend, as she hissed.

--We will punish her. » added Potter with a sensible tone, drawing his wand from his pocket.
+-We will punish her. » added Potter with a sensible tone, drawing his wand.

 -Come, Suneko. » Severus went on.
 His friend grunted in frustration, and released her collegue.